Photography in India: Colonial period

 Lala Deen Dayal was one of the few native Indian photographers of the 19th century, and the most prolific.
 In the 1880s, he was appointed the court photographer to the Nizam of Hyderabad.

-Photographers such as Kulwant Roy and Kanu Gandhi also documented the events of the Indian Independence movement.
+Other early Indian photographers such as Kulwant Roy and Kanu Gandhi documented people and events of the Indian Independence movement.

 Punjab

-Whilst the early history of the photography in the Punjab is shrouded in mystery, the first photographs taken of Sikhs of whom the identity of the lensman is known were snapped by John McCosh, a British military surgeon employed by the East India Company who had been stationed at Firozpur.
-He snapped photographs during the Second Anglo-Sikh War between 1848 and 1849, some of the earliest known examples of war photography in history.
-Using calotype technology, he captured images of individual Sikh persons and notable locations within Lahore.
+Whilst the early history of photography in the Punjab is not known, the first photographs of Sikhs by a known photographer were taken by John McCosh, a British military surgeon employed by the East India Company, who had been stationed at Firozpur.
+He took photographs during the Second Anglo-Sikh War between 1848 and 1849, that are some of the earliest known examples of war photography in history.
+Using calotype technology, he captured images of individual Sikh persons and notable locations in Lahore.
 In 1848, McCosh snapped a portrait photograph of the then reigning 10-year-old child monarch, Maharaja Duleep Singh of the Sikh Empire, seated on a chair in a profile pose.

-He also snapped images of Bikram Singh Bedi, Maharani Jind Kaur, and Diwan Mulraj.
-One of the earliest photographers of the Golden Temple in Amritsar was a man by the name of Charles Waterloo Hutchinson, he clicked a photo of the site in 1856, around seven years after the fall of the Sikh kingdom.
-Another early pioneer of photographing Sikhs was the Italian-British Felice Beato, whom had been traversing the northern regions of the Indian subcontinent in the aftermath of the Indian Mutiny of 1857.
-Some specimens he portrayed in his photographic works include Akali-Nihangs, Sikh soldiers employed in the colonial military (such as in Hodson's Horse), and various views of the Golden Temple shrine and complex of Amritsar.
-Prominent photographers and studios who captured Golden Temple and other Sikh sites in the 19th and early 20th centuries with their lens' were Samuel Bourne (1863–65), John Edward Saché (1860s), William Baker (1864–66), James Craddock (1868–70), W. G. Stretton (1870), Baker & Burke (1872), Bourne & Shepherd (1880s–90s), A. Skeen (1900), Hannah P. Adams (1906), Herbert G. Ponting (1906), Underwood & Underwood (1908), Stereo Travel Co.
+McCosh also created images of Bikram Singh Bedi, Maharani Jind Kaur, and Diwan Mulraj.
+One of the earliest photographers of the Golden Temple in Amritsar was a man by the name of Charles Waterloo Hutchinson.
+He recorded a photo of the site in 1856, around seven years after the fall of the Sikh Empire.
+Another early pioneer of photographing Sikhs was the Italian-British Felice Beato, who had been traversing the northern regions of the Indian subcontinent in the aftermath of the Indian Mutiny of 1857.
+People he portrayed in his photographic works included Akali-Nihangs, Sikh soldiers employed in the colonial military (such as in Hodson's Horse), as well as various views of the Golden Temple shrine and complex of Amritsar.
+Prominent photographers and studios who captured the Golden Temple and other Sikh sites in the 19th and early 20th centuries with their lens were Samuel Bourne (1863–65), John Edward Saché (1860s), William Baker (1864–66), James Craddock (1868–70), W. G. Stretton (1870), Baker & Burke (1872), Bourne & Shepherd (1880s–90s), A. Skeen (1900), Hannah P. Adams (1906), Herbert G. Ponting (1906), Underwood & Underwood (1908), Stereo Travel Co.
 (1908), and H. Templar (1910).